John B. Sanborn: Civil War

-In April 1861, Sanborn was appointed as Minnesota's state adjutant general.
+In April 1861, Sanborn was appointed as the Adjutant General of Minnesota.
 His duties included overseeing the organization and equipping of three regiments of volunteer infantry for the fledgling Union army.
 He became the colonel of the 4th Minnesota Infantry in December 1861.
 The regiment had been mustered into Federal service by companies at Fort Snelling between October 4 and December 23.
 Sanborn and his men moved to Benton Barracks in St. Louis, Missouri, on April 23, 1862.
 Sanborn led the 1st Brigade, 7th Division of the Army of the Mississippi in Maj.
 Gen. Henry Wager Halleck's Siege of Corinth, Mississippi, from May 18 to May 30, the Battle of Iuka, September 19 and then in the Second Battle of Corinth, Oct 3-4 of that year.

 Sanborn's brigade fought in Ulysses S. Grant's Central Mississippi Campaign from November 1862 to January 1863.
 That was followed by Grant's Vicksburg Campaign, with the Battle of Port Gibson on May 1, the Battle of Raymond eleven days later, and the Battle of Jackson on May 14.
 Sanborn also participated in the subsequent Battle of Champion's Hill, the Battle of Big Black River, and the Siege of Vicksburg from May 18 to July 4.
 During part of the time, he commanded a division.
 Sanborn's men performed garrison duty at Vicksburg following the surrender.

 On August 4, 1863, President Abraham Lincoln appointed Sanborn to the grade of brigadier general of volunteers to rank from that date.
 In October of that year the U.S. War Department named him as the commander of the District of Southwestern Missouri.
 He played a key role in helping defeat the forces of Confederate Maj.
 Gen. Sterling Price during his Missouri Raid.

 On February 10, 1865, President Lincoln appointed Sanborn to the grade of brevet major general of volunteers, to rank from that date, and the United States Senate confirmed the appointment on February 20, 1865.
 Sanborn was mustered out of the volunteers on April 30, 1866.